andrewlin16/duckbot/README.md

 To set up:

 1.  `python3 -m venv env` in directory.
-2.  `python3 -m pip install discord.py`
+2.  `source env/bin/activate` to use virtual env
+3.  `pip install -r requirements.py`
-3. Create a `app/config.py` file with the same format as `config.example.py`
+4. Create a `app/config.py` file with the same format as `config.example.py`

     You can find or create your list of applications [here](https://discordapp.com/developers/applications/me).